Skip to content

 At BMI, we don’t view weight loss surgery and weight loss drugs as either-or options.
 Instead, we believe that whenever possible, the best therapy is combo therapy: weight loss surgery and GLP-1 drug treatment.

-For instance, if a patient begins with weight loss surgery, and six months later, begins taking a GLP-1 drug, they might improve overall weight loss results by 20-30% — a significant advantage in the battle against obesity.
+For instance, if a patient begins with weight loss surgery, and six months later, begins taking Ozempic drug, they can augment their overall weight loss results substantially — a significant advantage in the battle against obesity.

-It’s worth noting that these new drugs were developed using research conducted on weight loss surgery patients.
+It’s worth noting that these drugs like Ozempic and Wegovy were developed using research conducted on weight loss surgery patients.
 In other words, they are proven to work effectively together.

 Every Effective Solution Counts

 GLP-1 drugs like Wegovy, Ozempic, Saxenda and Victoza represent an incredibly exciting breakthrough in bariatric science.
-With well over two thirds of the country suffering from over weight or obesity — not all of whom are eligible for bariatric surgery — it is unquestionably good to have more safe, effective weight loss solutions to combat obesity, no matter the financial cost.
+With well over two-thirds of the country suffering from being overweight or obese — not all of whom are eligible for bariatric surgery — it is unquestionably good to have more safe, effective weight loss solutions to combat obesity, no matter the financial cost.

 That’s why we believe that choosing weight loss medication vs surgery is usually the wrong question: whenever possible, they should be combined together to maximize results.